DavidRaisch/dhbw4_af_project/README.md

   - *Doppeltest.py:* This script tests the integration of Path Planning and Lane Detection functionalities.
   - *Trippletest.py:* Tests the combined functionality of Path Planning, Lane Detection, and Lateral Control modules.
 - **High average score:** Aiming for a high average score across all testing scenarios to ensure robust performance.

+## Improvements:

+Sometimes our control doesn't work together with our path.
+The Reason for this might be the controllers are trained on Ideal Data which is calculated with functions and our Path isn't calculated with functions.
+This leads to weird driving sometimes.
+If this happens just restart the Driving.
+Usually this behavior remains for every run when you don't restart.
+But there is no special Pattern which leads to this behavior.
+It just happens sometimes.